MMK21Hub/statsapp/README.md

 ## AI usage statement

-AI has not been used to help with this project in any way.
+GitHub Copilot's inline completions have been used while writing code.